The Casson-Sullivan invariant for homeomorphisms of 4-manifolds: Introduction

 \subsection{Results}

-The Casson-Sullivan invariant of a homeomorphism $f\colon X \to X'$ of a compact, smooth $4$-manifold $X$, written $\cs(f)\in H^3(X,\partial X;\Z/2)$, is an obstruction to $f$ being isotopic to a diffeomorphism.
+The Casson-Sullivan invariant of a homeomorphism $f\colon X \to X'$ between compact, smooth $4$-manifolds $X$ and $X'$, written $\cs(f)\in H^3(X,\partial X;\Z/2)$, is an obstruction to $f$ being isotopic to a diffeomorphism relative to the boundary.
 It is defined as the Kirby-Siebenmann invariant of the mapping cylinder of~$f$.
-In \Cref{sbs:casson_sullivan_basic_properties} we will establish the properties of this invariant, but we give a few briefly here before stating the results.
-We have that $\cs(f)=0$ if $f$ is pseudo-isotopic to a diffeomorphism of $X$ (i.e. if $f$ is pseudo-smoothable) and further that $\cs(f)=\cs(g)$ if $f$ is pseudo-isotopic to $g$ (\Cref{prop:cs_pseudo-isotopy_inv}).
-In fact, $\cs$ defines a crossed homomorphism $\widetilde{\pi}_0\Homeo(X,\partial X)\to H^3(X,\partial X;\Z/2)$, where $\widetilde{\pi}_0\Homeo(X,\partial X)$ denotes the pseudo-mapping class group of $X$ (\Cref{prop:cs_homomorphism}).
+In \zcref{sbs:casson_sullivan_basic_properties} we will establish the properties of this invariant, but we give a few briefly here before stating the results.
+We have that $\cs(f)=0$ if $f$ is pseudo-isotopic to a diffeomorphism of $X$ (i.e.\ if $f$ is pseudo-smoothable) and further that $\cs(f)=\cs(g)$ if $f$ is pseudo-isotopic to $g$ (\zcref{prop:cs_pseudo-isotopy_inv}).
+In fact, $\cs$ defines a crossed homomorphism $\widetilde{\pi}_0\Homeo(X,\partial X)\to H^3(X,\partial X;\Z/2)$, where $\widetilde{\pi}_0\Homeo(X,\partial X)$ denotes the pseudo-mapping class group of $X$ (\zcref{prop:cs_homomorphism}).

 We now state the results of the paper.
 We start with the fact that, for orientable manifolds, the Casson-Sullivan invariant is fully realisable stably.

 \begin{thm} Let $X$ and $X'$ be compact, connected, smooth, orientable $4$-manifolds such that $X\cong X_0\#(S^2\times S^2)$ and $X'\cong X'_0\# (S^2\times S^2)$ where $X_0\approx X'_0$, and let $\eta\in H^3(X,\partial X;\Z/2)$.
 Then there exists a homeomorphism $f\colon X\to X'$ with $\cs(f)=\eta$. \end{thm}